dask/dask-blog/_posts/2020-08-21-running-tutorials.md

 Consider the experience of the user's here.
 They will have signed up for an event online, received a few emails with Zoom call details and then they will join the call.
 If there is no indication that they are in the right place within a few seconds they may become anxious.

-To combat this I tend to show some graphic which lets people know they are i the right place.
+To combat this I tend to show some graphic which lets people know they are in the right place.
 You could either use a tool like [OBS with Zoom](https://jacobtomlinson.dev/posts/2020/how-to-use-obs-studio-with-zoom-hangouts-teams-and-more-on-macos/) to create a custom scene or just share your screen with a simple slide saying something like "The Dask tutorial will start soon".

 _The only downside to sharing your screen is you can't continue to use your computer in the run up to the tutorial._